 Increasingly, the healthcare industry will look to nurse leaders to become specialists in diverse aspects of healthcare, allowing them to manage the long term care of their patients.
 This takes the nursing profession beyond hospitals and medical offices to aged care facilities, schools and correctional facilities.
 The demand for home health care services continues to rise while agency nursing is also growing in popularity.

 In her bulletin for Hospital and Healthcare, former Chief Executive Officer of the Australian College of Nursing, Professor Debra Thoms noted, “There is an opportunity to draw on nurse leaders from around Australia; to gather their intelligence, unique expertise and motivation, to build a stronger health care system, ensuring it is wholly effective, efficient and responsive to the needs of all.”

 There are more than 400,000 registered nurses and midwives in Australia.
 This number rises every year, but so does the demand.
 In particular, senior nurse leaders continue to be highly sought after and valued for their role in motivating, steering and retaining the current nursing workforce.

-“There'll be a demand for nurses who can provide complex care and manage complex situations whether that be clinical situations or managerial situations,” says Dr John Smithson, former Senior Lecturer and Deputy Head of Nursing and Midwifery at James Cook University (JCU).
+“There'll be a demand for nurses who can provide complex care and manage complex situations whether that be clinical situations or managerial situations,” says Dr John Smithson, Associate Professor and Head of Academic Group - Pharmacy at James Cook University (JCU).